DavidBuchanan314/rabbit_r1_boot_notes/scripts/webusb/README.md

-# RabbitOS Jailbreak Instructions
+# Carroot (RabbitOS Jailbreak) Instructions

-These instructions are for the WebSerial Jailbreak script, which is live [here](https://retr0.id/stuff/r1_jailbreak/).
+These instructions are for the "carroot" WebSerial Jailbreak script, which is live [here](https://retr0.id/stuff/r1_jailbreak/).

 The jailbreak itself is "tethered", meaning it does not persist between reboots.
 Everything stays in-memory, which makes it harder to brick your device etc. That said, this is a highly experimental tool, use at your own risk, bla bla bla.